qiaoyuguo/stm32/README.md

 stm32
 ==========

-stm32 alientek board programs port to linux(using makefile and gcc)
+stm32  board programs port to linux(using makefile and gcc)